HomeBankingBookkeepingTaxesInvoices

 Most of these tools will have knowledge bases where you can find answers to your questions, as well as customer support teams that can help you troubleshoot any technical issues that come up.

-Your tax software options: There are tons of online tax software available, all with varying levels of guidance built into the experience.
+There are tons of online tax software available, all with varying levels of guidance built into the experience.
 Some will only briefly describe how to answer each question, whereas others will have suggestions for you based on how you’ve answered previous questions.

 Option 2: Hiring someone to file for you

 How much you’ll spend: According to a survey by the National Society of Accountants, a tax professional's average range for tax filing services is $176 - $457 per tax return.
 Pricing will depend on a few factors, including your preparer’s hourly rate, the complexity of your tax situation, and your location.
 Many preparers will charge you based on a minimum filing fee, an hourly rate, and additional fees for specific forms or tax situations.
-For example, your preparer may charge an extra fee if you’ll need to file a Schedule C.
+For example, your preparer may charge an extra fee if you need to file a Schedule C. However, if you find a tax preparer with a tax preparation company, you’ll likely find a lower price (in the range of $50 - $400).

 Option 3: Filing by hand